OUR MISSION

 The Visual Snow Initiative (VSI) was founded by Sierra Domb, who struggled, as many did, with the lack of information and resources available to those with Visual Snow Syndrome (VSS).
 It was difficult for VSS patients to understand their condition and for physicians to help them.
 Sierra realized that further awareness, education, research, and solutions for VSS were necessary in order to reduce the high frequency of intrusive and unnecessary medical testing, marginalization, misdiagnosis, trauma, and isolation that many people with VSS endure (but should not have to).

 We have heard from people affected by VSS in over 93 countries.
 Our team collaborates with international VSS experts and connects them to maximize global research efforts.
-By working together to raise awareness, we can generate interest and funding.
+By working together to raise awareness, we can generate interest and funding for VSS studies.

 Medical Professional Testimonials